 Students are expected to do original work without plagiarism.
-Turning in work that was done by others as one's own is dishonest and unacceptable.
 Students who have been suspected of plagiarism or turning in work of others will be referred to the Dean of Students for disciplinary action (see page 9 of Student Handbook).

 ASSESSMENT PERCENTAGES